n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 other characters, such as hyphens or dashes, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.

-In addition, Syriac text runs may include the "Tatweel" or kashida codepoint (`U+0640`) from the Arabic block, because the Syriac block does not encode a separate kashida character.
+In addition, Syriac text runs may include the "tatweel" or kashida (`U+0640`) and "shadda" (`U+0651`) codepoints from the Arabic block, because the Syriac block does not encode a separate kashida or shadda character.

+Modern texts may also make use of Arabic punctuation marks, and texts using Syriac to write Arabic (called "Garshuni") may also employ Arabic ḥarakah (vowel) marks.

 The combining grapheme joiner (CGJ) is primarily used to alter the order in which adjacent marks are positioned during the